Erika Blumenfeld: The Polar Project (Phase 1 2004–2010)

-Wildfire Series (2011-2013)
+Wildfire Series (2011–2013)

-NASA Project: Astromaterials 3D (2013-2020)
+NASA Project: Astromaterials 3D (2013–2020)

-In 2013, Blumenfeld approached NASA with a proposal to create a virtual library of NASA’s Apollo Lunar and Antarctic Meteorite collections to make these rare rocks from space more accessible to researchers and the general public.
-The artist describes her interest in initiating the collaboration with NASA as having arisen out of her research into the cosmochemical stories that are held in rocks from space, leading her to ask: “Might it be possible to hold a rock in one’s hand that told the story of the whole cosmos?”
-Blumenfeld says she thinks of rocks as “scrolls of knowledge, passed down through the cosmic, planetary and geologic ages, that tell the story of primordial formation” and that it is “through the study of astromaterials that we were finally able to correlate that we are made of stars.”
+In 2013, Blumenfeld approached NASA with a proposal to create a virtual library of NASA's Apollo Lunar and Antarctic Meteorite collections to make these rare rocks from space more accessible to researchers and the general public.
+The artist describes her interest in initiating the collaboration with NASA as having arisen out of her research into the cosmochemical stories that are held in rocks from space, leading her to ask: "Might it be possible to hold a rock in one’s hand that told the story of the whole cosmos?"
+Blumenfeld says she thinks of rocks as "scrolls of knowledge, passed down through the cosmic, planetary and geologic ages, that tell the story of primordial formation" and that it is "through the study of astromaterials that we were finally able to correlate that we are made of stars."

 After a two-year period of initial development and feasibility studies at the Astromaterials Research and Exploration Science Division at Johnson Space Center, Blumenfeld, and her team won a 3-year NASA ROSES PDART grant to proceed with creating the project.
 Blumenfeld is both the Science-Principal Investigator and Project Lead for Astromaterials 3D.

-In order to produce what NASA refers to as “research-grade” 3D model of each rock, Blumenfeld and her team developed a methodology that incorporates three primary technologies: high-resolution precision photography (HRPP), structure-from-motion photogrammetry (SFM), and X-ray computed tomography (XCT).
+To produce what NASA refers to as "research-grade" 3D model of each rock, Blumenfeld and her team developed a methodology that incorporates three primary technologies: high-resolution precision photography (HRPP), structure-from-motion photogrammetry (SFM), and X-ray computed tomography (XCT).
 Blumenfeld images each lunar or meteorite sample at 240 to 480 angles in a cleanroom laboratory while the rock remains inside of a nitrogen cabinet.
-The three technologies, HRPP, SFM, and XCT, culminate within the “Astromaterials 3D Explorer,” which is a custom-engineered browser-based software application that the project’s website says ingests the exterior (HRPP) texture and interior (XCT) image data and digitally "fuses" them into a single 3-dimensional, interactive, virtual object.
+The three technologies, HRPP, SFM, and XCT, culminate within the "Astromaterials 3D Explorer," which is a custom-engineered browser-based software application that the project's website says ingests the exterior (HRPP) texture and interior (XCT) image data and digitally "fuses" them into a single 3-dimensional, interactive, virtual object.

-Blumenfeld states, “These rocks have incredibly significant scientific value but they also have real cultural significance as well.
-This project helps make them more accessible to researchers but also to people beyond the research community.”
-The Astromaterials 3D website and custom web-based Explorer 3D visualization application was launched to the public on December 15, 2020 with 20 rocks, 10 from each of the Apollo Lunar and Antarctic Meteorite collections with additional samples to be added ongoing.
+Blumenfeld states, "These rocks have incredibly significant scientific value but they also have real cultural significance as well.
+This project helps make them more accessible to researchers but also to people beyond the research community."
+The Astromaterials 3D website and custom web-based Explorer 3D visualization application was launched to the public on December 15, 2020, with 20 rocks, 10 from each of the Apollo Lunar and Antarctic Meteorite collections with additional samples to be added ongoing.